irobertson/annotation-constraints/README.md

 not @Inherited).
 TODO should we merge @RequireAnnotationsOnSupertype behavior into @RequireAnnotations?
 * @RequireConstructors - issues an error when an element is annotated with the target annotation and does not have all of the required constructors with the necessary arguments types.
-* @RequireSupertypes - issues an error when an element is annotated witht the target annotation and does not have all of the required supertypes (classes and/or interfaces).
+* @RequireSupertypes - issues an error when an element is annotated with the target annotation and does not have all of the required supertypes (classes and/or interfaces).

 Writing your own constraint